cheempunkzed/Life-Simulator/README.md

 # Life-Simulator
 A simple life simulator game written in Python.
+Start the game as a poor student and become a rich man!

+# Installation
+just download game in .py and run it with Python interpretator

+# Read!
 So far the game only has Russian localization